 Why it Matters

 Mental health may not be something that you struggle with, but the thing is, not everything that you support needs to be something that you’re struggling with.
 Mental health is a serious part of one’s life and it should never go unnoticed.
 Being a college student, life gets difficult sometimes.
 If it’s not one thing, it’s another, and often times 24 hours isn’t enough time in the day.

-But, this year has been a remarkable one for me because I’ve found what works for me, and how I can go about my day stress-free.
+Anyway, what I am trying to say is that this year has been a remarkable one for me because I’ve found what works for me, and how I can go about my day stress-free.
 Just know that it took a few different ways to get there, and like everyone, I still have my bad days every now and again.
 What keeps me going is the people I know I can count on when I need it most.
 I hope that telling my story reaches someone and touches them, because at the end of the day, you’re never alone.

 Finding inner peace should always be the end goal.